 Corn “Scuffle”

-For every major holiday I can think of or Sunday supper made during my childhood, this recipe was on the table.
-I’ll always associate it with my Nana, Marilyn, but the recipe itself goes back generations to her grandma Etna.
+For every major holiday I can think of or Sunday supper made during my childhood, this corn souffle recipe was on the table.
+I’ll always associate this side dish with my Nana, Marilyn, but the recipe itself goes back generations to her grandma Etna.
 Great Grandma Etna would make corn souffle for suppers, but could never quite get the word “souffle” down, hence our family calling this recipe “Corn Scuffle”.
 It’s a nomenclature I didn’t realize was odd until I’d grown and left the house, realizing no one else had ever heard the term corn scuffle, nor eaten anything similar.

 While I didn’t create this recipe, I hope to continue passing it down for generations to come.
 It has so many roots in the small-town life I and the rest of my family lived, plus it tastes damn delicious.
 I often get very sentimental about my family recipes and can’t help but to think what the generations before would think knowing we’re still making some of their dishes.
 Would they be surprised about what stuck around through the generations?
 Would they be proud of what they started?
 Or would they be too humble to acknowledge the legacy they left and shrug it off as nothing?
 Regardless of what they may have thought, it feels like an honor to continue making these classic dishes and to take it a step further and immortalize it on the internet, maybe starting a tradition of making this dish in a new family.